qhungg289/shopping-cart/README.md

 ---

-Fake shopping page made with React ⚛, for learning purpose at **The Odin Project**.
+Fake shopping page made with React ⚛ & react-router, for learning purpose at **The Odin Project**.